 Introduction Contents Search Paintings Essays Interviews Shows Enquiries Email

-STELLA VINE THE STUCKIST IN PHOTOS
+STELLA VINE

 Stuckism & Remodernism talk, 20 June 2000

-Left: Stella Vine.
+Left: Stella Vine, leaving at the end of the talk.
 Right: Sexton Ming

 These stills are from a video taken during and after a talk by Billy Childish and Charles Thomson